 Ordered by ROI.
 Cheapest checks first.

-expected change appeared.
-If the screenshot looks identical to before
+If a screenshot looks identical to the one before your last click, do

-This breaks loops 1, 2, 3, and 6 most of the time, because Claude stops blindly retrying.
+This breaks causes 1, 2, 3, and 6 most of the time, because Claude stops assuming an action worked and stops blindly retrying.

 Step 2: Force a scroll to top before reading state

-If you suspect the confirmation is rendered above the current scroll position:
+If you suspect the confirmation is rendered above the current scroll position (cause 5):

 Before deciding whether the action succeeded, scroll the page to the

-top, wait 1 second, and take a screenshot.
+top, wait 1 second, then take a screenshot.
 Modals and toasts often

 render at the top of the document body.